cchipman21804/EnterpriseCOBOLv6.3/README.md

 FLIPCOIN.cbl
-based on 'RANDOM' - it flips a binary virtual coin and displays "HEADS" or "TAILS" on the stdout console based on the results
+based on 'RANDOM' - it flips a binary virtual coin and displays "HEADS" or "TAILS" on the stdout console based on the results.
+FLIPCOIN runs interactively in a Unix shell or from the TSO READY prompt.

 FPGA.cbl
 "Find Present Value Given Annual Worth"
-Time Value of Money calculation utility that calculates the Present Value of an investment from the Annual Worth, the annual interest rate, and the term (in years)
+Time Value of Money calculation utility that calculates the Present Value of an investment from the Annual Worth, the annual interest rate, and the term (in years).
+FPGA runs interactively in a Unix shell or from the TSO READY prompt.

 FPGF.cbl
 "Find Present Value Given Future Value"
-Time Value of Money calculation utility that calculates the Present Value of an investment from the Future Value, the annual interest rate, and the term (in years)
+Time Value of Money calculation utility that calculates the Present Value of an investment from the Future Value, the annual interest rate, and the term (in years).
+FPGF runs interactively in a Unix shell or from the TSO READY prompt.

 FUELSAVE.cbl
 "Fuel Savings Calculator"
-Energy calculation utility that calculates percentage fuel savings from the fuel efficiency of the old equipment and the fuel efficiency of the new equipment
+Energy calculation utility that calculates percentage fuel savings from the fuel efficiency of the old equipment and the fuel efficiency of the new equipment.
+FUELSAVE runs interactively in a Unix shell or from the TSO READY prompt.

 HACKRANK.cbl (v1.0)
 My first attempt at the Hacker News Rankings for Mainframe/COBOL Posts COBOL